jpetazzo/thin/README.rst

   you will see the list of commits involved in the tutorial, and by clicking on each individual commit, you will see the file modifications for this step;
-* by running ``git log --patch --reverse`` in your local repository, for a text-mode equivalent (with the added benefit of being available offline!);
+* by running ``git log --patch --reverse begin..end`` in your local repository, for a text-mode equivalent (with the added benefit of being available offline!);
 * by browsing a more `traditional version
   <http://docs.dotcloud.com/tutorials/ruby/thin/>`_ on DotCloud's
   documentation website.